-- If the REGISTER request contains a Security-Client header then, for an initial registration, the P-CSCF shall select the sec-mechanism and mode (cf. Annex H) from the corresponding parameters offered in the Security-Client header according to its priorities. - If the P-CSCF selects the sec-mechanism "ipsec-3GPP" and the mode "trans" it shall perform the steps required for IMS AKA without NAT traversal. - If the P-CSCF selects the sec-mechanism "ipsec-3GPP" and the mode "UDP-enc-tun" it shall perform the steps required for IMS AKA with NAT traversal. - If the P-CSCF selects the sec-mechanism "tls" it shall perform the steps required for SIP Digest with TLS. - If the REGISTER request does not contain a Security-Client header, or the P-CSCF does not select any secmechanism from the Security-Client header, then the P-CSCF shall behave as follows: - If the REGISTER request does not contain an Authorization header and was received over an access networks defined in 3GPP specifications then the P-CSCF shall perform the steps required for GIBA. - If the REGISTER request does not contain an Authorization header and was received over a TISPAN NASS then the P-CSCF shall perform the steps required for NASS-IMS-bundled authentication.
-If the NBA-related query from the P-CSCF to the TISPAN NASS fails the P-CSCF shall not continue to perform the NBA-related steps and shall return an error message to the UE.
+- If the REGISTER request contains a Security-Client header then, for an initial registration, the P-CSCF shall select the sec-mechanism and mode (cf. Annex H) from the corresponding parameters offered in the Security-Client header according to its priorities. - If the P-CSCF selects the sec-mechanism "ipsec-3GPP" and the mode "trans" it shall perform the steps required for IMS AKA without NAT traversal. - If the P-CSCF selects the sec-mechanism "ipsec-3GPP" and the mode "UDP-enc-tun" it shall perform the steps required for IMS AKA with NAT traversal. - If the P-CSCF selects the sec-mechanism "tls" it shall perform the steps required for SIP Digest with TLS. - If the REGISTER request does not contain a Security-Client header, or the P-CSCF does not select any secmechanism from the Security-Client header, then the P-CSCF shall behave as follows: - If the REGISTER request does not contain an Authorization header and was received over an access networks defined in 3GPP specifications then the P-CSCF shall perform the steps required for GIBA. - If the REGISTER request was not received over a TISPAN NASS or 3GPP network then the P-CSCF shall perform the steps required for SIP Digest without TLS. - If the REGISTER request was received over a TISPAN NASS access, then the P-CSCF shall perform the steps required for NBA as well as the steps required for SIP Digest without TLS, unless it is configured to behave differently or the P-CSCF only supports either SIP Digest without TLS or NBA.
+If the NBA-related query from the P-CSCF to the TISPAN NASS fails the P-CSCF shall not continue to perform the NBA-related steps. - For a subsequent registration, the P-CSCF shall continue to use the selected mechanism.